rggibson/sports-scheduling/README.md

 * Rather than specify the number of games versus teams in the same (different) division, allow for specifying total number of games versus division (non-division) opponents.
 With this extension, we would ensure that for each divisional (non-divisional) opponent, the number of games played against that opponent is at most one-off from the number of games played against every other divisional (non-divisional) opponent.
 * Allow for matches to be ordered in a more structured manner so that, for example, after any given day, each divisional opponent has been played at most once more than every other divisional opponent.

 Feel free to contact me if you would like to see one of these extensions or any other extension implemented sooner rather than later / never.
-If you would like to implement one of these extensions yourself, I'm happy to take any pull requests the provide a workable and accurate solution.
+If you would like to implement one of these extensions yourself, I'm happy to take any pull requests for any solution that is workable and accurate.

 Contact
 -------